Distributed Optimisation with Linear Equality and Inequality Constraints using PDMM: Numerical experiments

 Since standard PDMM can only handle equality constraints, the inequality constraints $w_{ij}\geq 0$ can be included in the objective function by introducing the indicator function $I_{\{w\succeq 0\}}$.
 However, by doing so, the objective function is not separable anymore.
 This can be easily overcome by introducing two slack variables per edge, $w_{i|j}\geq 0$ and $w_{j|i}\geq 0$, and add the additional equality constraint $w_{i|j} = w_{j|i}$.
 With this, the PDMM variant that can handle inequality constraints becomes

 We will refer to this algorithm as PDMM-slack.
 Secondly, we will compare our proposed algorithm to a state-of-the-art ADMM-based algorithm that avoids slack variables, referred to as extended ADMM \cite{He23ADMMIneq}.
 Since the extended ADMM algorithm is a synchronous update scheme, we only compare synchronous versions of the algorithms.
-In both IEQ-PDMM and PDMM-slack, the parameter $c$ (see Algorithm~\ref{alg:pdmm}) was set to $c=0.5$.
-The two hyper-parameters $\nu$ and $\beta$ in extended ADMM \cite{He23ADMMIneq} were searched from the discrete set $\{0.1, 0.2,\ldots, 1.0\}$ to produce the fastest convergence speed.
-The optimal setup after searching is $(\nu^{\ast},\beta^{\ast})=(0.4, 0.3)$.
-To make a fair comparison between the methods, we set the averaging parameter $\alpha$ in \eqref{eq:zaverage} to $\alpha = 0.5$ (ADMM).
+In both IEQ-PDMM and PDMM-slack, the parameter $c$ was set to $c=0.7$ and in extended ADMM \cite{He23ADMMIneq} the parameters $\nu$ and $\beta$ were set to $(\nu,\beta)=(0.5, 0.5)$.
+These values for $c, \nu$ and $\beta$ were chosen to produce the fastest convergence rate.
+To make a fair comparison between the methods, we set $\alpha = \frac{1}{2}$ (ADMM).
 For completeness, we included results for $\alpha = 1$ as well.

 Figure~\ref{fig:syn_compare} visualises the convergence results of the three methods.
 As can be seen, both PDMM algorithms have similar convergence rates and outperform the extended ADMM algorithm in terms of number of iterations needed to converge to a certain accuracy level.
-However, the computational complexity of the proposed IEQ-PDMM algorithm is significantly lower than the PDMM-slack and extended ADMM algorithm.
+However, the computational complexity of the proposed IEQ-PDMM algorithm is significantly lower than the extended ADMM and PDMM-slack algorithm.
 This can be seen from Table~\ref{table:time_complexity} which shows the average time (in seconds) needed per iteration for the three methods.
 Clearly, IEQ-PDMM consumes the least amount of time, demonstrating its efficiency.
 The PDMM-slack algorithm is most expensive because we have to perform an inequality constraint optimisation problem at each and every iteration (here implemented using the MATLAB program ``quadprog'').
 The above results indicate that the introduction of slack variables does not improve the convergence rate of PDMM and that it is most efficient to handle the inequality constraints directly by imposing non-negativity constraints on the dual variables as is done in (\ref{eq:dual}).